endevver/mt-plugin-asset-color-extractor/readme.md

 * With the "Extract Colors" List Action on the Manage Assets screen.
 (Choose assets then select "Extract Colors" from the "Actions..." dropdown.)

+Need to extract colors from all existing assets, and you've got a lot of assets?
+Included is a small script to help: `extract-colors.pl`.
+From your MT_HOME, run `./plugins/AssetColorExtractor/extract-colors.pl` to process all image assets in the system.
+Restrict it by adding the blog ID, for example `./plugins/AssetColorExtractor/extract-colors.pl 7` to extract colors only for assets in blog ID 7.

+All of these extraction methods work the same way, creating a new Worker for each asset.
+This is where `run-periodic-tasks` comes in: the extraction worker is run by `run-periodic-tasks` (informally, the "Publish Queue").
+This also means that when choosign to extract colors they are typically not going to be available immediately; you must wait until the Worker finishes.
+Why do it this way?
+Most image assets can extract a color palette pretty quickly, but I found that some assets would take a long time to parse (often upwards of one minute).
+The commonality I found amongst image assets that took a long time to process wasn't file size or pixel dimensions, but sharpness.
+Images that are *not quite* sharp took quite a while.
+The only reasonable way to handle this, then, was to offload the extraction to another process that wouldn't leave the user waiting.

 Extracted colors can be reviewed in two ways:

 * The Edit Asset screen will show an "Extracted Colors" section which presents